unicode-org/message-format-wg/spec/registry.md

 #### Formatting

 The `:string` function returns the string value of the _resolved value_ of the _operand_.

+> [!NOTE]
+> The function `:string` does not perform Unicode Normalization of its formatted output.
+> Users SHOULD encode _messages_ and their parts in Unicode Normalization Form C (NFC)
+> unless there is a very good reason not to.

 ## Numeric Value Selection and Formatting